Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: Experiment

 \subsection{Overall Results}

-The quantitative results, summarised in Table \ref{tab: main_results}, reveal a distinct performance hierarchy where our proposed framework significantly outperforms current state-of-the-art baselines.
-The parameter-efficient variant, Intern-S1-mini-MO, exhibits exceptional reasoning density.
-It surpasses all closed-source and open-weights baselines on the highly challenging CNMO2025 benchmark (scoring 176.3 compared to Gemini 2.5 Pro's 157.5) and achieves a score of 17 on IMO2025.
-This result suggests that the performance gains are primarily attributable to our architectural innovations, and offers compelling evidence that complex mathematical reasoning can be achieved with favorable inference-time efficiency.

-Analyzing performance deltas across benchmarks reveals a qualitative divergence in problem-solving requirements.
+The quantitative results summarized in Table \ref{tab: main_results} reveal a distinct performance hierarchy, where \methodname{} significantly outperforms the current state-of-the-art baselines.
 On relatively standard competition sets like HMMT2025 and AIME2025, the gap between strong baselines and our method is present but narrower.
 We hypothesize that performance in these regimes is partially saturated by models capable of pattern matching and heuristic retrieval from pre-training data.
-On CNMO2025 and IMO2025, whose problems demand the construction of novel proof paths and the synthesis of auxiliary lemmas. \methodname{} excels here precisely because it maintains a persistent logical state across rounds.
-Unlike single-pass models that must restart reasoning from scratch upon failure, our agent accumulates partial progress (e.g., establishing a necessary inequality or isolating a geometric invariant), effectively simulating the "scratchpad" utility used by human experts.
+For CNMO2025 and IMO2025, where problems demand the construction of novel proof paths, \methodname{} exhibits prominent advantages because it maintains a persistent logical state across multiple reasoning rounds.
+Unlike single-pass models that have to restart reasoning from the beginning after a failure, our agent can accumulate intermediate progress, such as deriving key inequalities, which simulates the process of step-by-step deduction for human experts solving problems.

-The performance on IMO2025 warrants specific contextualization.
-A score of 26 places \methodname{} within the top percentile of global human competitors, outperforming the national team averages of most participating countries.
-Preliminary error analysis indicates that the remaining deficit largely stems from problems requiring highly idiosyncratic transformations or "spark-of-insight" constructions that elude systematic search.
-Collectively, these findings demonstrate that while parameter scale provides a necessary foundation, the transition from competency to mastery in Olympiad-level mathematics requires a structured, verifiable cognitive architecture capable of sustained, multi-step deduction.
+Notably, for IMO2025, a score of 26 places \methodname{} within the top percentile of global human competitors, outperforming the national team averages of most participating countries.
+Preliminary error analysis indicates that the remaining performance gaps mainly stem from problems requiring highly customized transformations or impromptu key constructions, and such problems are difficult to address through systematic search strategies.
+Collectively, these findings demonstrate that while parameter scale provides a necessary foundation, the transition from basic competency to proficient mastery in Olympiad-level mathematics requires a structured and verifiable cognitive architecture that enables sustained and multi-step deductive reasoning.